-AAA predicts 51 million travelers this Thanksgiving, highest volume since 2005
+AAA predicts 51 million travelers this Thanksgiving, the highest volume since 2005

-VIRGINIA BEACH, Va. – With Thanksgiving nears, people traveling across the country, and AAA is predicting that there will be up to 51 million travelers this coming week.
+VIRGINIA BEACH, Va. – With Thanksgiving nearing and people traveling across the country, AAA predicts that there will be up to 51 million travelers this coming week.

-AAA says that its prediction will mean that this is the highest volume of travelers since 2005 at Thanksgiving time, and that these travelers will be driving 50 miles or more for the Holiday.
+AAA says that its prediction will mean that this is the highest volume of travelers since 2005 at Thanksgiving time, and that these travelers will be driving 50 miles or more for the holiday.

-This a 3.3 percent increase from last years projections, which will bring 1.6 million more people on to the nation’s roads, skies, rails and waterways compared with last year.
+This a 3.3 percent increase from last year’s projections, which will bring 1.6 million more people on to the nation’s roads, skies, rails and waterways.

 “Thanksgiving kicks off the start of a busy holiday season, and more thankful Americans will travel to spend time with friends and family this year,” said Judy Ocasio, Vice President of Travel and Branch Ops for AAA Tidewater Virginia.